An exces of cancers and leukaemia among survivors

 Since natural radionuclides, such as radium, thorium, uranium, have been used since the early twentieth century, radioprotection experts had a long experience to evaluate their carcinogenic effects.
 Maurice Tubiana, a pioneer of nuclear medicine in France, cited as interesting cohorts : A) A few thousand workers contaminated in the 1920s for painting radium luminous dials and who were carefully monitored ; B) Patients who had thorotrast injected (a compound containing thorium) as contrast agent in vascular radiology ; C) Uranium miners of the 1950s that breathed a radon-rich air and for whom an increase in lung cancer was found.

 Leukaemia and cancer risks

-The figure displays, for the survivors of Hiroshima and Nagasaki, the ratios of the numbers of leukaemia or cancers observed to those observed in an unexposed control population.
-The leukaemia risk differ from the other cancers, called solids cancers.
-It seems that the leukaemia incidence remains low or null up to 200 mSv, then grows sharply while growth would be gradual for solid cancers.
-Error margins being very important despite the 70,000 cancers concerned, a range of models - including the two represented here - are compatible with the data.
+The figure displays, for Hiroshima and Nagasak survivorsi, the ratios of leukaemia or cancers observed to those observed in an unexposed control population.
+The leukaemia risk differ from other cancers, called solids cancers.
+It seems that the leukaemia incidence remains low or null up to 200 mSv, then grows sharply while increase would be gradual for solid cancers.
+Error margins being very important despite the 70,000 cancers concerned.
+The two models represented here are compatible with the data.

 Among the Hiroshima and Nagasaki survivors, the number of deaths caused by irradiation is computed by comparison with a control sample of unexposed population.
 For example, between 1950 and 1990, among the 120,321 survivors 7578 people died of “solid” cancers while the number of expected deaths for the same size sample of unexposed population is 7244.
 The excess of 334 people (to which 87 leukaemia must be added) is too significant to be due to statistical fluctuation.